EdwardHoward/sapper-blog/posts/ffmpeg-streaming.md

 ---
-title: Livestreaming with FFMPEG [WIP]
+title: 'Livestreaming with FFMPEG [WIP]'
-subtitle: An expensive version of Twitch
+subtitle: An expensive alternative to Twitch
 date: 2019-09-28T21:46:20.086Z
 ---